EnterpriseCoderCom/Marten.ContentRepo/EnterpriseCoder.Marten.ContentRepo/README.md

 # TODO

 * [ ] Write Summary documentation
 * [ ] Need a method to lookup by user data long.
+* [ ] BucketExistsAsync - this removes the need to commit prematurely
 * [X] Paged results need a better return type that gives page information.
 * [X] More unit tests around paging.
 * [X] Review exceptions that are thrown for correctness.